stacklok/sigstore-the-hard-way/src/04-rekor.md

 Note: Rekor runs on port 3000 on all interfaces by default

-Alternatively, you may create a bare minimal systemd service similar to trillian above
+Alternatively, you may create a bare minimal systemd service similar to trillian above:

 ```bash
 cat /etc/systemd/system/rekor.service